 Meet Liz

-She has performed worldwide with The Swingles, The Heritage Orchestra, flamenco legend Paco Peña, the Aurora Orchestra, and London Voices, and has appeared at international venues and festivals including the Montreux and London Jazz Festivals, Milan’s La Scala, the Proms, Europa Cantat, and the Big Chill.
-She has also been featured as a performer and vocal coach on radio and television worldwide, including the BBC, Sky and Hollywood film scores.
+Liz is a well-established and versatile vocalist, choral leader, and soloist, known for her passionate and forward-thinking approach.
+She has performed with The Swingles, The Heritage Orchestra, New York Voices, Paco Peña, Bill Bailey, the Aurora Orchestra, and London Voices, and has appeared at international venues and events including the Montreux and London Jazz Festivals, La Scala Milan, the Proms, Europa Cantat, and the Big Chill.
+She is also a regular performer, vocal coach and session singer on radio, film and television, including appearances with the BBC, Sky TV, the London Symphony Orchestra, and soundtracks for Netflix, Marvel and Disney Studios.